RajanRoshini31/Research_Diabetes/README.md

-# Research Paper: Early Detection of Diabetes Using Artificial Intelligence Models
+# Research Paper: Comparative Analysis of AI Models for Accurate Early Diabetes Detection

 This repository accompanies our research paper focused on the **early detection of diabetes** through advanced artificial intelligence and machine learning techniques.
 The study explores various traditional and deep learning models to improve prediction accuracy and support healthcare applications.